KaiTech-git/CleanDataCourse/README.md

 # Getting and Cleaning Data Course Project
-The goal  of this script *run_analysis.R* is to prepare tidy data set out of measurements from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-Data were gathered from experiment conducted with use of smartphones title of the experiment: *Human Activity Recognition Using Smartphones Data Set*.
+The goal  of script *run_analysis.R* is to prepare tidy data set out of measurements from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+Data were gathered from experiment conducted with use of smartphones, title of the experiment: *Human Activity Recognition Using Smartphones Data Set*.
-The data was processed as follows:
+The data were processed as follows:
 ## 1. Reading data
 All data used in the *run_analysis.R* were read from working directory with use of __read.table()__.
 Data were stored in 8 variables: </br>